Chris3606/GoRogue/README.md

    - FOV can be calculated in any of several shapes (modeled by Radius class instances).
    - Length of the radius can be specified, or infinite.
    - Resulting FOV is a lightmap -- an array of doubles in range \[0.0, 1.0], such that the value decreases from 1.0 proportionally as distance from the source increases.
+   - Provides convenience fields to access only those (new) cells in/out of FOV.
 - SenseMap/SenseSource pair to offer much more advanced FOV/lighting features:
    - RIPPLE algorithm can be used to model light spreading around corners, which allows locations to only partially block spread of light.
    - Sources may use either the RIPPLE algorithm variations, or shadowcasting, to model their spreading.
    - Tracks and calculates multiple, mobile light sources, in a multi-threaded manner, and consolidates them into a single light map.
    - SenseMap can also be used to model other sensory perceptions.

+### Pathfinding
+   - AStar pathfinding allows quick and efficient (shortest) paths between two points on a map.
+      - Uses same MapView system as other algorithms to provide a convenient interface.

 ### Robust Effects System
 - Provides a system of representing both instant duration, and over-time "effects", with arbitrary duration units.